asbhd/CASCADE-2.0/README.md

 * KGCNN==2.2.1
 * pandas==1.5.3

-To set up the environment one could pip install the above package in a virtual environment, or use the cascadeV2.yaml file to setup the required environment using ```conda env create -f cascadeV2.yml```
+To set up the environment one could pip install the above package in a virtual environment (Python 3.10 recommended), or use the cascadeV2.yaml file to setup the required environment using ```conda env create -f cascadeV2.yml```

 Using the above version of the packages is recommended, as some import paths and codes have been known to be substantially changed in the subsequent versions of the packages.